Get Matched With Veterinary Colleges

 Step 1: Is this for me?

 Some say that veterinarians are not made, they are born.
-Indeed, most veterinarians have a special love for animals that begins its expression in childhood.
-You should have such a love for animals and a passion for their health and welfare.
-This is not to say that you must be an animal rights activist, but you should still have a fantastic, even uncanny, rapport with animals to work in veterinary medicine.
-You must also have a great facility for science, and a passion for healing.
-There are many ways to qualify this drive, so it's most important to have the personal confidence that this career is for you.
+Indeed, most veterinarians have a special love for animals that begins in childhood.
+You'll need to have a love for animals and a passion for their health and welfare.
+You should also have a knack for science and an interest in helping them heal.

 Step 2: Pre-Veterinary Medical Education

-You'll start your veterinary medicine education in an undergraduate Pre-Veterinary Medicine program.
-These veterinary medicine programs are often pre-planned for you so that you stay on track with your core curriculum as well as your major field.
+You'll start your veterinary medicine education in an undergraduate program.
+These pre-vet medicine programs will systematically move you through your core curriculum so you learn everything you need in your major field.
 You should be aware, however, that your courses might or might not meet the requirements for your desired Doctor of Veterinary Medicine program.
-Thus, you should pre-plan for this by determining your ideal veterinary school as well as your specialty area(s).
-That's not to say that all is lost if you change your mind.
-It is always possible to take the extra courses you need to suit your desired program, it will just take you a bit longer.
+Thus, you should pre-plan for this by determining your ideal veterinary school and the specialty area(s) that interest you.

-During your studies, you might take Veterinary courses such as:
+During your studies, you might take courses covering:

 • Animal Breeding